Subbuteo Tribute Website.

 Worth mentioning, but not really worth getting excited over.
 The hair and boots on a figure can be painted brown or black.
 These always match (i.e. you don't get black hair with brown boots).
 Teams do seem to have a standard hair/boot colour - i.e. on Chelsea (ref 42) they are brown.
 You will usually find that if a team has any black in its kit, then the boots and hair will be brown.
-However, I'm not convinced these colours are completely set in stone.
-Variations probably exist, as they do in all things Subbuteo.
+However, these colours are not completely set in stone.
+Variations exist, as they do in all things Subbuteo.

 7. Painting style.

 Example 4.
 Heavyweight Brighton and Hove Albion (ref 51).